ApryseSDK/webviewer-react/README.md

 # WebViewer-React

 A React component for displaying document in your React app.
 It is developed with PDFTron's [WebViewer](https://www.pdftron.com/documentation/web/) library & React context APIs.
+Not only it wraps the WebViewer inside a React component, you will also have control over the WebViewer instance everywhere in your app.
+Want to handle the document inside you cool modal component?
+No problem.

 ## Live Demo